Subscribe to updates

 B&D GP Federation - CQC Inspection

-Craig Nikolic, Chief Operating Officer of B&D GP Federation, announced that the Federation had received an overall 'Good' rating from the Care Quality Commission (CQC), with an 'Outstanding' rating for how patients and residents are listened to.
-The CQC report is expected to be published soon.
-The Chair suggested that the Committees in Common would benefit from regular reports on CQC inspection outcomes.
+Craig Nikolic, Chief Operating Officer for the B&D GP Federation, announced that the Federation had received an overall 'Good' rating from the Care Quality Commission (CQC), with an 'Outstanding' rating for listening to residents.
+The committee congratulated the Federation and noted that the full report would be published soon.
+The Chair suggested that regular reports on CQC inspections would be beneficial for the committee.

 Procurement of Integrated Adult and Young People Substance Misuse (Drug and Alcohol) Services